senith-sulara/Library-Management-System/README.md

 | Chamudini H.A.N  | IT19204062  | nirasha9806  |

 -----------------------------------------------------------------
-#Project Description
+# Project Description

 Library Management System is a web application designed to manage activities in a library.
 A librarian uses the system as the admin to manage activities related to library members, book details,books issue and book returns, and book reservations.

 -----------------------------------------------------------------
-#Technologies
+# Technologies

-MERN Stack
+MERN STACK
 -----------------------------------------------------------------

-                      #How to get start with the app
+                      # How to get start with the app
 Prerequisites:
 1. Install VS code
 2. Install git